-The Māori department offers many opportunities from Kapa Haka, Powhiri for special occasions, mentors who come and work with our senior students, and a vertical whānau class from years 11 to 13 within a stable environment.
+The Māori department offers many opportunities from Kapa Haka, Powhiri for special occasions and mentors who come and work with our senior students.

-Pacific Pride is a pacific leadership group that has been developing and nurturing young potential Pacific Island leaders at One Tree Hill College since 2007.
+Pacific Pride is a pacific leadership group that develops and nurtures young Pacific Island leaders at One Tree Hill College.